Syracuse Hancock International Airport Coronavirus (COVID-19) Information

 Beginning at 11:59 pm on February 1, 2021; as an implementation of the Presidential Executive Order regarding mandatory mask-wearing on airport property, our federal partners at the Transportation Security Administration (TSA) issued a security directive requiring masks to be worn to help mitigate the spread of COVID-19 during air travel.

-Federal law requires wearing a mask at all times in and on the airport and failure to comply may result in removal and denial of re-entry.
-Refusing to wear a mask in or on the airport is a violation of federal law; individuals may be subject to penalties under federal law.
+Federal law requires wearing a mask at all times in the airport and aboard aircraft and failure to comply may result in removal and denial of re-entry.
+Refusing to wear a mask in or on an aircraft is a violation of federal law; individuals may be subject to penalties under federal law.
+A June 2021 update to this federal mask mandate does allow vaccinated individuals to not wear a mask while outdoors at the airport.

 This requirement extends to restaurants and bars.
 Prolonged periods of mask removal are not permitted for eating or drinking; the mask must be worn between bites and sips.